nxc1802/Discord_Chat_Bot_Python/README.md

 This bot includes the following commands:

 /help - displays all the available commands\
-/p <keywords> - finds the song on youtube and plays it in your current channel.
+/p <link or title of a youtube video> - finds the song on youtube and plays it in your current channel.
 Will resume playing the current song if it was paused\
 /q - displays the current music queue\
 /skip - skips the current song being played\
 /clear - Stops the music and clears the queue\